brdavs/faker-trader/README.md

 ## Fine print

 * SQLite3 is rather sub-optimal for this type of operation.
 A proper way would be to store generated price data into a key-value store.
 I used 2 distinct databases.
-One is constantly updated with data, one holds user other data.
+One is constantly updated with price data, one holds other data.
 * The chart is missing.
 I have yet to implement it.
 * There is no spread on trades.
 * Margin calls are not accurate.